crisperdue/prooftoys-site/content/_index.md

 Deductive reasoning is also key to solving a tremendous variety of problems that can be stated precisely.
-The problem could be practical, or just exercise for your brain.
+The problem could be practical, or just entertainment for your brain.

 ### What is Prooftoys?

 Prooftoys is an experimental computer tool that works with you interactively to solve math problems -- or prove mathematical statements.
-It has correct rules for reasoning built into it, always follows them, and never makes a careless mistake or forgets its rules.
+It has correct rules for reasoning built into it, always follows them, and does not make careless mistakes or forget the rules.

 Prooftoys is built as an _interactive theorem prover_, or as more commonly described these days, a _proof assistant_.
-Among tools of this kind, however, Prooftoys is different in that it is built -- from the ground up -- for beginners, people who may be new to using a proof assistant, or novices in formal logic, or both.
-It uses a simple logic (simple type theory) that is capable of developing quite a bit of sophisticated mathematics, and knows a bit about the real numbers, based on standard axioms.
+Among tools of this kind, however, Prooftoys is different in that it is built -- from the ground up -- for beginners, people who may have little background in mathematics and no background in formal logic.
+It uses a simple form of logic (simple type theory) that is capable of developing quite a bit of sophisticated mathematics, and it knows a bit about the real numbers, based on standard axioms.

+Prooftoys is also an ongoing series of experiments in the design and implementation of such a basic proof assistant, seeking to make it easier to learn, easier to use, and more effective for its users.
+I hope you will enjoy playing around with Prooftoys and look forward to your feedback.
+See the "[About]({{< relref "/about.md" >}})" page for more information.

-#### Ready to dive right in?
+### Want to dive right in?

 Head over to the **[proof builder]({{< relref "/proofbuilder.md"
 >}})** page for the quickest start.

-#### Need some reasons?
+### Need some reasons?

 **User interface.** Prooftoys works entirely through a Web-based point-and-click graphical user interface.
 You select a step or part